According to a recent 2014 Econsultancy report, Email remains the best digital channel for ROI. But how do you maintain and keep increasing your ROI?

 Find new ways to manage and reduce costs

 Here we discuss 6 tips that will help you gain control over your email marketing costs, while maintaining the same level of activity.
+Spoiler: re-engagement email sequences will help you get there.

 Are you using an expensive email service vendor to send all your emails, even transactional emails?
 You shouldn’t.
 Segment your activity and use a more advanced service provider for your promotional emails or for your most valuable list segment, and a cheaper service for your transactional emails or for less engaged segments within your list.
 You will maintain your performance while saving yourself a lot of money, especially if you’re running a high volume operation.Email-Service-Vendor-Overkill